slurm-lab-usc/slurm-lab-usc.github.io/getting_involved.md

 ## External Visitors not at USC

-I may be able to eventually support visiting students or potential internships from students not currently at USC.
-However, I am prioritizing collaborations with people who are already at USC.
+I may eventually be able to work with external visitors who are not currently at USC, but I expect this to be a very rare circumstance.